PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Further Results

 Finally, we propose a matrix distance based metric which directly measures the difference between the two similarity matrices:

 where $S_\mathrm{cosine}$ is from model prediction and $\hat S_\mathrm{cosine}$ is from the experimental data.

 Of all metrics reported in Table~\ref{tab:rmse-rank-norm}, matrix distance aligns the best with the visual assessment of the heatmaps, followed by the transposed-rank.
-Overall, this highlights one future direction to improve our metric, which includes symmetrizing our rank metrics and/or combining with the matrix distance measure, as a more robust way to pinpoint potential mode collapse issues.
+We have implemented the transposed-rank in the PerturbBench GitHub repository for users to assess mode collapse with a stricter metric.

+Unlike our original rank metric, the transposed-rank metric can be affected by the scaling of the predictions.
+For example, adding a constant factor to all model predictions will not affect the $RMSE_{rank}$ but will affect the $RMSE_{transposed\_rank}$.
+Thus, the original rank metric is useful if a user is mainly interested in whether the model predictions are ordered correctly.
+The transposed-rank metric is useful for users that want a stricter assessment of whether the predictions are similar to the ground truth perturbations, beyond the ordering of the perturbations.
+An adapted version of the transposed-rank metric is being used as the Perturbation Discrimination Score (Eq.~\ref{eq:pds}) for the 2025 Virtual Cell Competition \cite{Roohani2025-os}.

+In the future, we could also add the matrix distance measure as an additional approach for specifically measuring mode collapse.